kopischke/alfred-workflows/README.md

 ![Web history query feedback display](docs/web-history-feedback.png)

+### Sleep Display

+A mini workflow that does what it says on the tin: sleeping all your displays immediately.
+Useful for keyboard jockeys whose Mac does not have an Eject key (you will have to set your own hotkey: Macs with an Eject key have the system shortcut *Ctrl+Shift+Eject*).
+Mavericks or better, as it uses a version of [Peter Bakhirev’s `displayctl`][displayctl] utility compiled for OS X 10.9.

 ## Installing and updating

 To install, download the `.alfredworkflow` files from the repo.
 Updates to new versions can be automated via [Alleyoop][alleyoop]: [install Alleyoop][alleyoop-download] and do `oop`.